The signature deep green heart-shaped foliage with blistered texture and surprisingly easy care makes Anthurium luxurians popular among plant lovers.

 Anthurium Luxurians: All About Growth Rate

-Anthurium luxurians grow slowly and steadily at its own pace to reach a height of 15 inches, taking 3 to 4 weeks to give a new leaf.
+Anthurium luxurians grow slowly and steadily at their own pace to reach a height of 15 inches, taking 3 to 4 weeks to give a new leaf.

 The young leaf of Luxurians is light green and golden bronze that later turns into dark black-green, attaining about 2.1 feet in length and 1.6 feet in width.

-Also, the Anthurium luxurians has a short stem with thick heart-shaped leaf stretching over them.
+Also, the Anthurium luxurians have short stems with thick heart-shaped leaves stretching over them.